Linlithgow Area Guide

 Edinburgh Airport is the closest airport to Linlithgow – a 20-minute drive.

 The town’s main historical attraction is Linlithgow Palace, a Site of Specific Historical Interest and the perfect place to enjoy a picnic by the Loch.
 In 1424, James I of Scotland began construction on the current palace.
 While it is unroofed, it is still essentially complete in its apartments, though very few of the original furnishings have survived.
 In the 15th and 16th centuries, the palace was one of the principal residences of the monarchs of Scotland and an ideal place for royals to break the journey between Edinburgh Castle and Stirling Castle.

 The Linlithgow Museum is free, open six days a week and is in the Partnership Centre in the heart of Linlithgow.
 The museum features the Mary Queen of Scots statue, which has recently been restored.
-It's the place to discover more about Linlithgow's royal connections, the trades of the town, and the people who lived in the town throughout the centuries.
+It’s the place to discover more about Linlithgow’s royal connections, the trades of the town, and the people who lived there throughout the centuries.

 House of Binns

 This stunning house, which has been in the Dalyell family since 1612, reveals their lives and interests over the centuries.
 The estate, situated just outside the town, is open year-round, and it is here that you can admire the magnificent plaster ceilings.
 The ceilings were commissioned by Thomas Dalyell and his wife Janet Bruce for King Charles I’s visit to Scotland in 1633 and can be seen in the High Hall and the King’s Room.
 So embark on an adventure, view the family portraits, and walk through the woodland to the tower and the magnificent views of central Scotland.